CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/image107.jpg)

 11. In the **Explorer** panel on the left, notice the new Customer table has been created.
-12. Select **Customer** table to view the data in the preview panel.
+12. Select the **Customer** table to view the data in the preview panel.

 We have successfully created a shortcut to another Lakehouse.